 • The thrill is short-lived

 • It is likely to cost more

-But most of all, it turns out we are missing out on some much needed benefits.
-As humans we have a desire to design and make for ourselves through DIY projects and the need to use our hands.
+But most of all, it turns out we are missing out on some much-needed benefits.
+As humans, we have a desire to design and create for ourselves through DIY projects and the need to use our hands.

 Spending an hour in your chosen workspace, regardless of how basic or disorganised it is, feels like real quality time.
 Yes, woman love pottering in garages too!
 This isn’t any talk of “I should” or “I must do this thing”, it is a conscious choice that “I want to work with this brush, stamp, tool, fabric, or plaster”.

 That quiet time between friends – it’s not an awkward silence if you are busy using your hands and simply letting things ‘be’.
 Now that can’t be done when staring at each other over a coffee can it?